 This isn’t the first car rental hail damage claim I’ve received in the last few weeks.
 Are car rental companies capitalizing on the weather?
 If they are, it seems like a stupid way to make extra money.
 The law will catch up to them, eventually.
 Indeed, Gorman has taken this case to the FBI, asserting that Enterprise is engaging in insurance fraud.

 I’m not sure.
-I haven’t seen photos of the car, and Enterprise’s response to my request for a review is so out of character, I just can’t believe it would act that way.
+Haven’t seen car photos, and Enterprise’s atypical response to my review request makes me doubt it would act that way.